Frequently Asked Questions

 - Drivers are frequently disinfecting high touch areas, like handrails, seats, and grab bars.

 - All buses are fully sanitized at the end of each shift.

 How will the University respond when someone tests positive for COVID-19?

 We have established a response team of trained professionals to respond to confirmed COVID-19 cases on campus.

 Students will be provided with the necessary medical care as well as educational and other support services.
-The student will be instructed to self-isolate away from campus and, with their consent, their information will be reported to the Dean of Students so that their professors are made aware that they will miss class.
+The student will be instructed to self-isolate away from campus and, with their consent, their information will be reported to their professors so that they are made aware that they will miss class.
 Impacted areas on campus will be decontaminated by professional cleaning staff who have been trained on COVID-19 decontamination practices.
 The individual will be asked to share a list of any of their close contacts at KSU (6-feet or less for 15 minutes or more).
 In coordination with Cobb-Douglas Department of Public Health, close contacts will be instructed to quarantine.